flily/macaque-lang/spec.md

   - `:`: delimiter for key-value pairs in hash literals.

 #### New in Macaque language
-Following operators and punctuators are new introduced in Macaque language, to make them easier to understand, I choose C-style operators and punctuators.
+Following operators and punctuation are new introduced in Macaque language, to make them easier to understand, I choose C-style operators and punctuation.
   - `&&`, `||`: logical AND and OR.
   - `~`, `&`, `|`, `^`: bitwise NOT, AND, OR and XOR.
   - `%`: modulus.